 No authenticating gift can contradict, reinterpret, nor conflict in any way with Scripture.

-XI.
+XII.
 Baptism & Communion

 Baptism is the physical symbol of a believer’s death, burial, and resurrection with Christ by immersion in water.